Frequently Asked Questions

 - NMDOH is conducting COVID-19 surveillance by utilizing existing influenza surveillance systems.

-- The Centers for Disease Control (CDC) and NMDOH have issued alerts to medical providers informing them of updates in guidance for the care of patients with COVID-19.
+- The Centers for Disease Control (CDC) and NMDOH issue alerts to medical providers informing them of updates in guidance for the care of patients with COVID-19.

 - The CDC has developed a test to diagnose COVID-19 and has distributed it to all public health labs in the United States.
 This test is now available at the NMDOH state lab, as well as at several private laboratories in New Mexico.